ethitter/WP-Revisions-Control/readme.txt

 == Screenshots ==

 1. The plugin's settings section, found under **Settings > Writing**.
-2. The post-level controls provided in version 1.2.
+2. The post-level controls for the Classic Editor provided in version 1.2.
+3. The post-level controls for the Block Editor provided in version 1.4.